 Moalboal: Dolce Vita Resort (1 night, Family Room, SGD106/night)

-Malapascua: Hippocampus Beach Resort (1 night, 2 x Standard Rooms, SGD47/room/night)
+Malapascua: Hippocampus Beach Resort (1 night, 2 × Standard Rooms, SGD47/room/night)

 Bohol: Blue Ocean Bohol Beachfront Resort (2 nights, Beachfront Family Room, SGD160/night)

-Also a beachfront property.
-In our research, most places to stay along Alona Beach seemed a little pricey, and Blue Ocean wasn’t very different in this regard.
-The good bits: the room was large, there was a fridge, a decent-sized shower and bath area [the water for the shower did not have the same saltwater-issues as our Malapascua stay], a TV with mostly news-channels, friendly reception staff, and best of all, the property is located at the relatively quieter end of Alona Beach, which otherwise is a very lively and busy stretch.
+The good bits: the room was large, there was a fridge, a decent-sized shower and bath area (the water did not have the same saltwater issue as our Malapascua stay), a TV with mostly news channels, friendly reception staff, and best of all, the property is located at the quieter end of Alona Beach — which is otherwise a very lively and busy stretch.

 That’s a wrap for four of the five places we stayed at.
 Next post: the Radisson Blu Cebu!